Thank you for your interest in volunteering for the Traverse City Film Festival! Volunteers could not be more essential in making the festival happen!

 Our Commitment to You:

 - We will do our best to make the hard work of volunteering fun.
-Our goal is to provide a positive and friendly atmosphere in which everyone is treated with courtesy and respect as we come together to create an exciting event that celebrates the movies.
+Our goal is to provide a positive and friendly atmosphere in which everyone is treated with courtesy and respect as we come together to create an exciting event that celebrates the movies and the incredible Traverse City community.

 - You will receive advance notice of volunteer meetings by email, along with other important announcements including some special perks.
 Please make sure your email address is accurate in the volunteer system by logging in here.